kteja-dss/splunk-s2s-connector/README.md

 # Confluent for Kubernetes Scenario Examples

-This GitHub repository accompanies the official [Confluent for Kubernetes documentation](https://docs.confluent.io/operator/current/overview.html).
+More info can be found on [Confluent for Kubernetes documentation](https://docs.confluent.io/operator/current/overview.html).

-This repository contains scenario workflows to deploy and manage Confluent on Kubernetes for various use cases.
+This repository contains simple schenario and can be customised with respect to the prod requirements

 ## Prerequisites